 Switzerland also has one of the largest waterfalls in Europe.
 Rhine Falls is located on a rugged area with rocks, slopes and drops in the Rhine River.
 There are boat tours that will take visitors to some of the tiny islands in the middle of the falls.
 Near the main middle island is a natural stone arch.

 Iceland, located in the far west of what is considered Europe and has some of the largest waterfalls in the world.
 The natural surroundings are untouched wilderness and the waterfalls are seriously powerful, driven by melting glaciers and snow.
 Near the capital city of Reykjavik are many waterfalls and in the eastern part of the country are many more.
 Many have not even been named.
 Gullfoss is a popular site for visitors.
 It is a two tiered waterfall that spans the whole width of the Hvita River and is framed with rainbows and mists.
+A great option is to search for renting a camper in Iceland and wake up with the most amazing vistas the world has to offer.

 The Westfjords of Iceland have more beautiful waterfalls including Dynjandi.
 It is a wide cascade with many tiers.
 It is actually seven waterfalls combined to make one spectacular sight.